gorda/istio.io/content/en/docs/tasks/traffic-management/egress/egress-gateway-tls-origination/index.md

     </html>
     {{< /text >}}

-### Redeploy the egress gateway with the client certificates
+### Redeploy the egress gateway with the client certificates{#redeploy-the-egress-gateway-with-the-client-certificates}

 1. Create Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) to hold the client's and CA certificates.